-If you are serious about singing sooner or later you will have to invest in some equipment to make your recordings sound more professional.
-Although the price of the equipment can be fairly cheap, but you can always purchase one piece of equipment at a time, there is no need to invest all your money at once, slow but steady wins the race.
+If you are serious about singing then sooner or later you will have to invest in some equipment to make your recordings sound more professional.
+Although the price of the equipment can be fairly expensive, but you can always purchase one piece of equipment at a time, there is no need to invest all your money at once, slow but steady wins the race.

 Most singers begin singing at home and this has been the case for almost forever.
 The truth is that home is where you will learn the basics of singing, once you have mastered the basics of singing and you wish to further improve then you either need to invest in home equipment or you can rent a studio for a couple of hours.
 The problem with renting a studio for a couple of hours is that it will cost you a lot of money and oftentimes the waiting list is way too long to make it a viable option.

 The main reason why so many singers opt for a home studio is that it is cheaper and they can record their singing at any time they want.
 Although one of the major problems with a home studio is that you will have to learn a completely new set of skills, like recording editing and acoustics which all play a big part in how you will sound.
-If you are on my site then you are on the right path and making the research about home equipment for singers.
+If you are on my site then you are on the right path and making research about home equipment for singers.

 If you have taken a look around in the online market you will see that there are several home equipment singing kits, my personal recommendation is to avoid these at all costs.
 Generally speaking, these kits are fairly cheap and their quality is exactly as cheap as it costs, invest only in high-quality equipment which could last you for decades and will make your voice sound a lot cleaner.

-If you are investing in home equipment in the hopes that you will make it as a professional singer than my recommendation is to read my recent article How long does it take to become a professional singer? ( The Honest Truth ), this way you will have an easier way to transition from hobby singing to professional singing.
+If you are investing in home equipment in the hopes that you will make it as a professional singer then my recommendation is to read my recent article How long does it take to become a professional singer? ( The Honest Truth ), this way you will have an easier way to transition from hobby singing to professional singing.

 The first thing to do even before you buy any of your fancy equipment is to find a dedicated room.
-Although this must not be 100% only dedicated to your singing, but you will at least need a corner of a room where you can set up all your equipment and even more important to make it soundproof.
-Different rooms and houses will sound differently if you live in an apartment building than my suggestion is to set up your home studio in a room that has most of the walls like exterior walls as these tend to absorb more sound than the interior walls.
+Although this must not be 100% only dedicated to singing, but you will at least need a corner of a room where you can set up all your equipment and even more important to make it soundproof.
+Different rooms and houses will sound differently if you live in an apartment building than my suggestion is to set up your home studio in a room that has exterior walls as these tend to absorb more sound than the interior walls.

-If you are lucky enough to live in a house than the garage or even the basement will be good options.
+If you are lucky enough to live in a house then the garage or even the basement will be good options.
 My recommendation is to declutter the room as much as possible, furniture generally speaking can resonate at certain frequencies which will distort the audio.
-If you do not have the possibility to declutter than your best option is to simply place some clothes or other items on your furniture which will absorb the sound.
+If you do not have the possibility to declutter then your best option is to simply place some clothes or other items on your furniture which will absorb the sound.

 Now you might probably think that any old desk which has the place for your equipment should do just fine.
-The problem is with vibrations and most furniture can and will make a slight echo sound dure to these small vibrations.
-Different materials absorb and propagate materials in different ways, if you look around the internet for recoding desk you will see how pricey they can get, this is mostly due to the fact that they either absorb or outright cancel any of the vibrations.
+The problem is with vibrations and most furniture can and will make a slight echo sound due to these small vibrations.
+Different materials absorb and propagate materials in different ways, if you look around the internet for recoding desk you will see how pricey they can get, this is mostly due to the fact that they either absorb or outright cancel some of the vibrations.

-Not only your voice will make vibrations if you have ever turned on your laptop during a summer afternoon you probably noticed that the fan is spinning so fast that it almost sounds like it wants to take off, but the fan will also produce excess vibration which inevitably will end up in your recording.
+Not only your voice will make vibrations but if you have ever turned on your laptop during a summer afternoon you probably noticed that the fan is spinning so fast that it almost sounds like it wants to take off, but the fan will also produce excess vibration which inevitably will end up in your recording.
 Personally speaking, I do not recommend you to buy a recording desk as they are extremely expensive and you can get the same results with a little DIY, below is how I built my recording desk:

 - Get a desk, preferably made out of wood